andymeneely/project-timber-wolf/scenarios/scenarios.md

 * Add $4k to your Team Cash, plus $3k/$7k if you stole 1/2 jewels.
 * You may Promote non-Busted Characters for $3k each
 * You may Refine the Skills of any non-Busted Character for $2k each
-* Change the painting tokens in your Team Loot to their fake counterparts.

 Be sure to record the following on your Campaign ledger: